-Here are some of the best practices for dashboard design that will help you with your next dashboard project.
+Here are some of the best practices for the dashboard design that will help you with your next dashboard project.

 The first step to building a great dashboard starts with knowing your audience.
 Having an understanding of your client and their requirements will help you gain an understanding of your user persona.

 This is important because it helps you to know what users expect from the dashboard you are designing.
 Start by thinking about the five key takeaways your users would want to see on your dashboard.

 Building the dashboard with responsive design in mind will allow the target users to decide for themselves which data they want to focus on.
-A well responsive dashboard design is the one that is clear, easily understood UI and which allows users to control which data they need and where they want that data to appear on the dashboard.
+A responsive dashboard design is easily understood and allows users to control the data they need and where they want that data to appear on the dashboard.